GooseBehindTheSlaughter/RaspberryPicoScripts/README.md

 # RaspberryPicoScripts

-# This is a bunch of scripts im writing for my raspberry pico W
+this is just a bunch of scripts i've found and wrote that are for a raspberry pi pico W